awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.md

-# Managing Secrets Using the Secrets Manager API and the AWS SDK for PHP Version 3<a name="secretsmanager-examples-manage-secret"></a>
+# Managing secrets using the Secrets Manager API and the AWS SDK for PHP Version 3<a name="secretsmanager-examples-manage-secret"></a>

 AWS Secrets Manager stores and manages shared secrets such as passwords, API keys, and database credentials\.
 With the Secrets Manager service, developers can replace hard\-coded credentials in deployed code with an embedded call to Secrets Manager\.